mikeydolding/milestone-project-two/README.md

         2. As a Frequent User, I want to check to see if there are any new updated news from the organisation.
         3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.-->

--   ### Design
+### Design
-    -   #### Colour Scheme
+  -   ### Colour Scheme
       -   The two main colours used are Code Insititue cyan, blue,  white, black.
-    -   #### Typography
+  -   ### Typography
       -   The Roboto font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Roboto is a clean font used frequently in programming, so it is both attractive and appropriate.
   -   #### Imagery
       -   Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.

+## Features

+  -   Responsive on all device sizes

+  -   Interactive elements

-*   ### Wireframes
+### Wireframes

     -   Sitemap -
 ![Wireframe-sitemap](assets/images/sitemap.png)

     -   Home Page Wireframe  -